 All my London walking tours are fully customised to your interests.
 The following are ideas of half day tours that could be combined to make a memorable day, but please contact me to discuss what your requirements are.
 It is possible to do shorter versions.

 For first time visitors I would recommend the City of Westminster as it contains a number of famous London sites.
 If you have time, contrast it with the City of London, which is off the main tourist route but full of interest and surprises.

 Each area has its own character – aristocratic St James’s with its exclusive shops and art galleries; the multi-cultual Spitalfields; the famous and infamous people who have lived in Chelsea; the village feel of Hampstead or contemporary London around Hoxton and Shoreditch.
 Each will give you a different perspective on the world’s greatest city.

-There are lots of options for lunch such as charming cafes, historic pubs, “real” fish and chips and interesting venues including a converted Turkish bath house!
+There are lots of options for lunch such as charming cafes, historic pubs, “real” fish and chips and interesting venues.

 I can meet you at your central London accommodation or at a convenient underground station.